220 Park Road

 City Council Development Agreement Adoption (Final Action) - February 16, 2021

-The project would include the restoration and reactivation of portions of the historic post office building, with the construction of 7,562 SF of new retail and/or restaurant uses on the ground floor and reuse of 4,840 SF of the existing Post Office building for a total of 12,402 SF of retail and/or restaurant space and 139,938 square feet of office on the floors above.
-The overall height would be approximately 98’-6” to the top of the roof screening and elevator penthouse.
-The project entitlement package includes a variance request for the proposed height, which is approximately 43’-6” taller than the maximum allowed height of 55’-0” set by the Downtown Specific Plan and Howard Mixed Use Zoning.
-Title 21, the Historic Preservation Ordinance, allows incentives to be made available for properties listed on the Register that undergo maintenance or alteration consistent with the Secretary of the Interior Standards for Rehabilitation.
-Code Section 21.04.120(a)(B) allows owners of historically designated properties to apply for variances from development standards applicable to the property in instances where the deviation from the standard is warranted in order to preserve the historic character of the property.
-The subject property at 220 Park Road consists of the former United States Post Office, which has been determined to be eligible for listing on the National Register of Historic Places (NRHP) and has a historic covenant, and the application also include a request for inclusion on the City of Burlingame's local Historic Resources Register.
+The project will include the restoration and reactivation of portions of the historic post office building, with the construction of 7,562 SF of new retail and/or restaurant uses on the ground floor and reuse of 4,840 SF of the former post office building for a total of 12,402 SF of retail and/or restaurant space and 139,938 square feet of office on the floors above.
+The overall height will be approximately 98’-6” to the top of the roof screening and elevator penthouse.
+The project entitlement package includes a variance for the proposed height, which is approximately 43’-6” taller than the maximum allowed height of 55’-0” set by the Downtown Specific Plan and Howard Mixed Use Zoning.
+The Historic Preservation Ordinance allows incentives to be made available for properties listed on the Register that undergo maintenance or alteration consistent with the Secretary of the Interior Standards for Rehabilitation.

-The entitlement application also includes a request for a variance under Title 21 to reduce the parking ratio for office use to 1 parking space per 500 square feet, where the existing zoning regulations require 1 parking space per 300 square feet of office.
-The project would provide a total of 280 on-site parking spaces located in two levels of below grade parking, where 467 spaces would be required under current parking requirements.
-The project proposes a shared parking agreement with the City of Burlingame whereby 275 of the 280 on-site parking spaces would be made available to the public in the evenings and on weekends, when the office uses on site are not in operation.
+The project will provide a total of 280 on-site parking spaces located in two levels of below grade parking.
+The project includes a shared parking agreement with the City of Burlingame whereby 275 of the 280 on-site parking spaces will be made available to the public in the evenings and on weekends, when the office uses on site are not in operation.

 The City Council approved a Development Agreement between the applicant (220 Park -Burlingame LLC) and the City on February 16, 2021.
 February 16, 2021 City Council Meeting at 7 p.m. - Agenda